Complementary Liberal Arts in H&S - A Focused Academic Exploration

 - a declared second major program of study

-- a defined sequence of second language study
+- second language study

 - an intentional, self-designed suite of courses